 One of the biggest myths at uni is that there is only one way to succeed.
-Your success at Western Sydney University depends on you, your course and your goals.
+Your success at Western Sydney University depends on you, your program and your goals.

 Success doesn't have to be getting High Distinctions for every assignment or running for a student representative role.
 If these are your goals, that's great, but if they're not, that's okay too – everyone has different goals and will face different challenges at uni.

 Real success is about making your own goals and measuring your progress against yourself.
 You should always aim to do your best but it is important that your academic expectations are reasonable and achievable.

 How to succeed at uni